iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.7/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="co.twenty.stop.spread 4 reviews"/>
 </p>

+> I didn't encounter any download/login issues + really like the real time results.
+I just don't see the purpose of having to unlock my results after using a secure password and login to use the app each time.
+My info has been saved to my account so it seems over redundant to sign in to my account and then immediately turn around again to input more info.
+Due to my job requirements I get tested frequently throughout the week.
+So you could see why that could become an annoyance and prevent 5 stars.<br> :date: __2020-12-12 10:46:54__

+> I had to attempt it twice before i was successful.
+I think i was in a hurry and stressed to get the results.<br> :date: __2020-12-11 16:25:58__

+> Useless impossible to navigate<br> :date: __2020-12-06 13:49:19__

 > Everything went smoothly.
 Results were back in a timely manner.
 The app was easy to use.<br> :date: __2020-11-28 13:51:03__